sarahhagstrom/chrome-walkscore/README.md

 <b>If you will be searching in multiple cities, do not set this option.</b>

 <b>If you are searching in only one city, setting this option increases functionality.</b><br>
-If, however, you will be searching in only one city, you can configure the extension to make sure all searches are qualified with that city's name.
+Configuring a Search City makes sure all searches are qualified with that city's name.

 This is helpful when searching for a room share on Craigslist, for example, as addresses are more often than not incomplete: